kubernetes/kubernetes/examples/k8petstore/README.md

 you might want to stop here and go back and run guestbook app first.

-The guestbook tutorial will teach you alot about the basics of kubernetes, and we've tried not to be redundant here.
+The guestbook tutorial will teach you a lot about the basics of kubernetes, and we've tried not to be redundant here.

 ## Architecture of this SOA